 Complaining about a Bailiff

 If your complaint concerns the enforcement of a Liability Order or a penalty charge notice/congestion charge, then any complaint should first be sent to the relevant local authority.
-Details can be read here.

 If you have complained to the local authority and are dissatisfied with their decision, you can request that the Local Government Ombudsman (LGO) reconsider the response.
-Our page on this subject is here.